New Spokane Repair Café at Perry Street Market teaches people how to fix household items in a 'throwaway society'

 The first Repair Café took place Thursday.
 The next one will be from 3 p.m. to 7 p.m.
 June 8.

-Kit Ellingwood loved the idea when she first heard about it from Larsen.
+Kit Ellingwood loved the idea when she first heard about it from Larson.

 “It’s an awesome idea, and I kind of realized I’ve done it all my life,” Ellingwood said of fixing things.
 “You just have to be willing to try it and take it apart.”

-Note: Editor’s note: This story has been updated to correct the spelling of Kent Larson and Julie Goltz’s names.